rachellevanger/rachellevanger.com/_posts/2014-12-30-math-graduate-work.markdown

 categories: math
 ---

 I am a fourth year PhD student in the <a href="http://http://math.rutgers.edu/" target="_blank">mathematics department at Rutgers University</a>, where I work under the direction of <a href="http://math.rutgers.edu/~mischaik/" target="_blank">Dr. Konstantin Mischaikow</a>.
-My research interests lie in the intersection of topological data analysis (TDA) and machine learning.
-More specifically, I study persistent homology and its applications to time series of 2D and 3D images.
+My research interests lie in applications of persistent homology to time series of 2D and 3D images.
+In particular, I have been studying applications to the study of simulated and experimental 2D and 3D turbulent fluid flows.

 In August 2015 I spoke at the <a href="http://rybu.org/appliedtopmeeting" target="_blank">Applied Topology and High-Dimensional Data Analysis</a> meeting in Victoria, BC.
 The slides for my talks can be found here: